jewel/clearskies/protocol/core.md

 It should never be pushed unrequested.
 This allows streaming content and do partial copies, as will be explained in later sections.

-If a message does not begin with a, '$', '{' or an '!', it should be ignored, for forwards compatibility.
+If a line does not begin with a '$', '{' or an '!', it should be ignored, for forwards compatibility.